HL7/fhircast-docs/input/pagecontent/4-5-multi-anchor-considerations.md

 ### Hub derives open events

 The Hub is responsible for identifying and sending these implied *-open events.
 When distributing a received event, the Hub is responsible for generating and communicating open events for the resource types referenced by the received event.
-It is important that Hubs does not generate and send duplicative events.
+It is important that Hubs do not generate and send duplicative events.

 See details in the specification about: